 The treatment of MF is continuously evolving and improving.
 At any one time, there are numerous clinical trials ongoing to determine newer and better treatments.
 It’s important to discuss clinical trials with your care provider.

-The National Comprehensive Cancer Network (NCCN) is an alliance of the world’s leading cancer centers, and is dedicated to improving the of care provided to patients with cancer.
+The National Comprehensive Cancer Network (NCCN) is an alliance of the world’s leading cancer centers, and is dedicated to improving the care provided to patients with cancer.
 NCCN institutions and experts work together to provide and maintain up to date guidelines for the care of patients with mycosis fungoides.
 Selecting the right treatment or combination of treatments for you can be daunting, and it’s important to work with a specialist who has experience treating patients with MF.

 You may be prescribed a single treatment or a combination of treatments.